Most travelers who have been away for a time experience reverse culture shock once they get home.

 Plan your next trip

-If you're part of the diehard breed of backpacking women, start planning.
-There's nothing to lift the post-travel blues like planning for your next grand tour.
+If you’re part of the diehard breed of nomadic can’t-sit-still women, start planning.
+There’s nothing to lift those post-travel blues like planning for your next grand tour.

-Then you may have no choice but to try some of the following last-ditch tactics once you're back home:
+Then you may have no choice but to try some of the following last-ditch tactics once you’re back in your home culture:

-- Greet everyone with the following questions: What's your name?
+- Start greeting everyone with the following questions: What’s your name?
 Where are you from?
-How long have you been on the road?
-What food are you carrying?
-Would you like to trade books?
+How long have you been away from home?
+Where are you going next?

-- Next time you spot someone reading the day's newspaper, move up close, peer over their shoulder, smile, and ask if they don't mind sharing.
+- Next time you spot someone reading a newspaper from home, move up close, peer over their shoulder, smile, and ask if they don’t mind sharing.

 - Open your kitchen cupboard, pull out only those ingredients with labels written in foreign languages, and mix them all together.
 Make a face and swallow.